Partition intra- and inter-observer uncertainty (replicate-based)

 Model formula(e) per variable.
 For angular variables, a list containing the

-sinandcosformulas.- track_names
+sinandcosformulas.- trackway_names

 Details

-This function partitions the variability of each selected metric into components attributable to biology (consistent differences among tracks) and to the human sampling process: differences between observers (inter-observer sampling error) and differences between repeated digitizations by the same observer (intra-observer sampling error).
+This function partitions the variability of each selected metric into components attributable to biology (consistent differences among trackways) and to the human sampling process: differences between observers (inter-observer sampling error) and differences between repeated digitizations by the same observer (intra-observer sampling error).
 Use it to audit reproducibility across people and sessions, identify metrics that remain stable despite who digitizes them, and prioritize where protocol changes (clearer landmark definitions, training, calibration) will most reduce measurement noise.
 Metrics whose variability is dominated by biological signal are more interpretable downstream (testing, clustering, classification), whereas those dominated by observer/replica effects warrant caution or methodological refinement.

 For each metric the model fits random intercepts for

-track, observer, and their observer:track interaction.
+trackway, observer, and their observer:trackway interaction.

-Replicate-to-replicate scatter within the same (observer, track)
+Replicate-to-replicate scatter within the same (observer, trackway)

 cell contributes to the residual (this is the intra-observer sampling error).